frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-modtaps.md

 ![](images/eager-modtaps.png)

 Here is a brief explanation of each scenario.
-A comparison to QMK behavior (\*) is given if it is different.
+For comparison to QMK, see the [old version](eager-modtaps-long.md#versus-qmk) of this note.

 1. A mod-tap key is pressed and then released before TT.
 Start  *tapping* mode.
 The output is `a`.
 2. A mod-tap key is pressed, then a non-MT key is pressed before TT.
 Start  *tapping* mode.
 The output is `ak`.
-(In QMK, this sequence would output `K`.
-In order to output `ak`, the MT key must be released before TT.)
 3. A mod-tap key is held until TT and no other keys are pressed.
 Start  *holding* and register the MT hold code.
 Then a non-MT key is pressed.
 The output is `K`.
 4. Two MT keys are pressed before CT and held until TT, and no other keys are pressed.
 Start  *holding* and register both MT hold codes.
 Then a normal key is pressed.
 The output is `Ctrl-K`.
 5. Two MT keys are pressed before CT, then a non-MT key is pressed before TT.
 Start  *tapping* mode.
 The output is `ank`.
-(In QMK, this sequence would output `Ctrl-K`.
-In order to output `ank`, both MT keys must be released before TT.)
 6. Two MT keys are pressed before CT and the first is released before TT.
 Start  *tapping* mode.
 The output is `an`.
-(In QMK, this sequence would output `a`.
-In order to output `an`, the second MT key must also be released before TT.)
 7. Two MT keys are pressed before CT and the second is released before TT.
 Start  *tapping* mode.
 The output is `an`.
-(In QMK, this sequence would output `N`.
-In order to output `an`, the first MT key must also be released before TT.)
 8. An MT key is pressed before CT and a second is pressed after CT but before TT.
 Start  *tapping* mode.
 The output is `an`.
-(In QMK, this sequence would output `Ctrl-K`.
-In order to output `an`, both MT keys must be released before TT.)
 9. A non-MT key is pressed.
 Start  *tapping* mode.
 An MT key is then pressed within a further tapping term.
 The output is `ka`.
 This is like ZMK's "global quicktap".

 ## Proof-of-concept implementation

 I've implemented a userspace **proof-of-concept** in QMK.
 It seems to work with everything else, including (to my surprise) QMK combos.
 It does not work (unsurprisingly) with my userspace comborolls.

-The lag on Shift is quite noticeable, which could be improved with:

-- Disable rule 2.
-This removes the delay needed prior to pressing a mod-tap.
-DONE: disable by `#define EMT_DISABLE_RULE_2`.
-- @precondition's next-sentence macro.
-- Forced one-shot shift - shift is deactivated after the first key pressed (even if the mod is still held).
-- Caps-word activated with both shift mod-taps.

 This is a "bolt-on" implementation, by which I mean that the mod-taps are not specified in the keymap but are intercepted in process_record_user().